 When you first start your retail business, you might not feel like you need a software for inventory management.
 But get it anyway, as a gift to your future scaled-up business.
 Getting in at the start is a lot easier than adding it later on, and you’ll be saving yourself both time and money down the line.

-Here are five of the best software for retail inventory management to consider.
+Here are seven of the best retail inventory management software to consider, including the best options for small businesses.
 They’re in no particular order — retail is a broad sector, and each of these platforms has its own USP, and target audience.

 💡 Best for: Retailers and brands working directly with manufacturers, or making their own products